Georgia Pedestrian Accident Attorney

 What Are Common Causes Of Pedestrian Accidents?

 Common causes of pedestrian accidents include distracted driving, failing to yield at crosswalks, speeding, and driving under the influence of alcohol or drugs.
-Our pedestrian accident specialists often see cases where drivers' negligence leads to serious injuries for pedestrians.
-Understanding the causes is vital for a successful claim, as we must prove the driver's fault to secure compensation for our clients.
+Our pedestrian accident specialists often see cases where driver negligence results in serious injuries to pedestrians.
+Understanding the causes is vital for a successful claim, as we must prove the driver’s fault to secure compensation for our clients.

 What Compensation Can I Recover In A Pedestrian Accident Case?

-The compensation in a pedestrian accident case can cover various damages, including medical expenses, rehabilitation costs, lost income, loss of earning capacity, pain, suffering, and emotional distress.
+Compensation in a pedestrian accident case may cover various damages, including medical expenses, rehabilitation costs, lost income, loss of earning capacity, pain and suffering, and emotional distress.
 In the tragic case of a fatality, the family may seek wrongful death damages.
-Each case is unique, so we work closely with our clients to assess their specific losses and fight for the maximum compensation available.
+Each case is unique, so we work closely with our clients to assess their specific losses and advocate for the maximum available compensation.

 How Long Do I Have To File A Pedestrian Accident Claim?